UPRISE Speech and Hearing Sciences student Mary Wilkins works in Dr. Victoria McKenna’s lab.

 Will the UPRISE program impact my financial aid?

-The funding you receive from this award is classified as a scholarship for financial aid purposes.
-Therefore, it could limit your ability to accept other scholarships or federal aid per institutional policy and federal regulations.
-Additionally, this award can reduce financial aid already received during this academic year.
-It is important to review your aid eligibility and the impact of this award with staff at One Stop prior to accepting this funding and to review information on the Financial Aid website.
+The pay that you receive from UPRISE is classified as a stipend.
+All students participating in the UPRISE Program are highly encouraged to register for COOP 2011, and all students who register will have the tuition fee for this one-hour course will be waived.
+This will mitigate the impact to financial aid for most students.
+However, it is important to review your aid eligibility, and the impact of this award with staff at One Stop prior to accepting this funding and to review information on the Financial Aid website.

 Our family has already scheduled a summer vacation during the UPRISE program period—will I be able to join them?